Air Conditioning and Allergies: What You Need to Know

 Your HVAC system can help you cut out these allergens by sucking these allergens up into your filter.
 When you install an HVAC system, an HVAC professional put a filter in for you.
 These filters work to ensure that no allergens make it past them and into the ductwork.
 The better the filter is, the more allergens it will catch.
 There are a wide variety of HVAC filters out there that will work well to capture particles.
 You can speak with your HVAC professional to see what kind of filter they recommend for your HVAC system.

 In addition to the HVAC filter, your air conditioner will help to keep humidity at bay.
 Allergens may be present in the air more when humidity is present.
 The ductwork of your HVAC unit will also help to prevent outside allergens from polluting your air.

 Keeping Your HVAC System Running Well

-- You need to wipe down your HVAC system periodically to ensure that you keep it clear of dust and other potential allergens.
+Regular cleaning.
+You need to wipe down your HVAC system on a regular basis.
+This helps to make sure that you keep it clear of dust and other potential allergens.

-- You should have proper maintenance done by an HVAC professional at least once a year to ensure your unit is in great shape.
+- Maintenance.
+You should have proper maintenance done by an HVAC professional at least once a year.
+This is to make sure your unit is in great shape.

 Call Us Today

-If you want to learn more about your HVAC system and allergies, or you want to make sure it is protecting you, please call us at Robert Bair today.
-We are here to ensure that your HVAC unit is working efficiently and correctly.
-Our HVAC professional team is standing by to help you with all of your needs.
+If you want to learn more about your HVAC system and allergies, please call us at Robert Bair today.
+We are here to ensure that your HVAC unit is working as it should.
+Our HVAC professional team is standing by to help you with all your needs.